daveio/genotp/README.md

 # genotp

-Generate OATH-TOTP one-time passwords from the command line
+Generate OATH-TOTP one-time passwords from the command line.

+### NOT YET FUNCTIONAL OR READY FOR USE!